Northeast Ohio: Area codes

 In the 1950s, AT&T assigned most of Northeast Ohio area code 216.
 The western half of the region, including Ashland and Richland counties, and parts of Huron, Wayne and Erie counties, was assigned area code 419.
 In 1996, area code 216 was reduced in size to cover the northern half of its prior area, centering on Cleveland.
 Area code 330 was introduced for the southern half of Northeast Ohio, including Summit, Portage, Medina, Stark, Columbiana and Mahoning counties, and much of Wayne, Trumbull and Tuscarawas counties.

-In 1997, area code 216 was further split as the need for additional phone numbers grew.
-Area code 216 was again reduced in geographical area to cover the city of Cleveland and its inner ring suburbs.
-Area code 440 was introduced to cover the remainder of was what previously area code 216, including all of Lake, Lorain, Ashtabula and Geauga counties, and parts of Trumbull, Huron, Erie and Cuyahoga counties.
+Area code 216 was further split in 1997 as the need for additional phone numbers grew.
+Area code 440 was introduced to cover the remainder of was what previously area code 216, including all of Lake, Lorain, Ashtabula and Geauga counties, and parts of Trumbull, Huron, Erie and Cuyahoga counties, while Area code 216 was again reduced in geographical area to cover the city of Cleveland and its inner ring suburbs.
 Some communities, such as Parma and Parma Heights, were divided into multiple area codes.
 In 1999, Congressman Dennis Kucinich introduced federal legislation to protect small and medium-sized cities from being split into two or more area codes.